Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 ----------

 - Show how to use ``generate_ode_function`` as an alternative to ``lambdify``
+- Show how to handle non C-contiguous arrays.
 - Show how to use ``PyDy Visualization`` to generate a 3D animation